 How can you build resiliency with your family in these stressful and scary times?

-As horrible and tragic the Robb Elementary School shooting event was, it happens, and these events are part of our children's stories.
-Just like we remember 9/11, the shooting at Columbine High, or even the death of Princess Diana, horrible things occur and they become part of our story.
+Just like we remember 9/11, the shooting at Columbine High, or even the death of Princess Diana, horrible things occur and they become part of our children's story.
 But we just want to be sure we are experiencing them secondarily rather than directly, if we’re not closely connected to the events.

 Keeping an open dialogue and availability for questions is also important.
 Helping your kids find strength when they’re feeling anxious (learning how to cope properly by using thought redirection or relaxing actions, for example) will help them process what has happened as well as build emotional strength to get through tough times ahead.
 If they don't take the time — even the short amount kids typically need — to process correctly, they will not build the resilience needed for stressful times.

 Try to avoid video games, YouTube, or social media as those create distractions and don’t facilitate true processing.
 (We know, that’s easier said than done).
 Another reason to stay away from social media?
 Clips from the tragedy may be shared and go viral — think body cam footage and surveillance photos.
 This kind of online content could trigger kids and further traumatize them.
 It could also lead to desensitization of events like these.

 Instead, try and spend some quality time as a family.
 Oftentimes, just spending time together with loved ones can bring comfort and healing in uncertainty.